 “We don’t know what we’re voting on.
 Maybe we should pull it.
 We don’t understand the process,” Watterman said.
 “Can we withdraw this?”

-Business Administrator John Metro did not want a delay to impact business owners negatively and said he would provide clarification on the process.
+Business Administrator John Metro did not want a delay to impact business owners negatively and said he would clarify the process.

 “We don’t want to hold any applicants hostage, so to speak,” Metro said.